abhi9720/social-Media-Api/README.md

 - **POST /api/unfollow/{id}** authenticated user would unfollow a user with {id}

-- **GET /api/user** should authenticate the request and return the respective user profile.
+- **GET /api/user**  authenticate the request and return the respective user profile.
     - RETURN: User Name, number of followers & followings.

 - **POST /api/posts/** would add a new post created by the authenticated user.